 Hey, I’m Alaa, I build awesome Cloud Native platforms & teams.

 Hey, I am Alaa, I studied Computer Science at University of Greenwich & have 12+ years of experince in SRE, Cloud Systems & Distributed Systems.
-I Worked at EU Startups, Telecom Data Centers, German Automotive, Gaming & AR industries.
+I Worked at E.U, U.S & Japanese Startups, Telecom Data Centers, German Automotive, energy transmission, Gaming, AR & AI industries.
 Available for Hands-on Consulting, Training & Team Building.

 Amazon VPC Container Networking Interface (CNI) Plugin supports “prefix assignment mode”, enabling you to run more pods per node on AWS Nitro based EC2 instance types.
 To achieve higher pod density, the VPC CNI plugin leverages a new VPC capability that enables IP address prefixes to be associated with elastic network interfaces (ENIs) attached to EC2 instances.
 You can now assign /28 (16 IP addresses) IPv4 address prefixes, instead of assigning individual secondary IPv4 addresses to network interfaces.
 This significantly increases number of pods that can be run per node.

 Seccomp (Secure Computing) is a feature in the Linux kernel that allows a userspace program to create syscall filters.
 In the context of containers, these syscall filters are collated into seccomp profiles that can be used to restrict which syscalls and arguments are permitted.
 Applying seccomp profiles to containers reduces the chance that a Linux kernel vulnerability will be exploited.

 Everyone likes the idea of a single root cause when a problem occurs.
 This post compares that to how we think about successes, to make the point about the fragility of looking for a singular root cause